milestonetg/NHystrix/docs-src/index.md

 functionality and resilience to C#/.Net based services and clients.
 The [Hystrix Wiki](https://github.com/Netflix/Hystrix/wiki) is worth a read to understand what challenges N/Hystrix aims to solve.

+The current release provides...
+- CircuitBreaker
+- Bulkheading
+- Timeout

+...functionality.

 ## What it is NOT

-Due to language differences and feature differences between Java and C#/.Net, this is NOT a direct port.
+Due to language and feature differences between Java and C#/.Net, this is NOT a direct port.
 If you are familiar with Hystrix, you'll recognize similarities in API and structure, but also see that NHystrix arrives at the end goal a bit differently.